ChrisSkorka/Web-Programming-Chat/README.md

 Description: web application for users to communicate in chennels of groups to other participants in real time.

 ## Git
+### Layout
 - Chatty-Chat:      Chat angular and server application source code
   - src:              client source code (angular)
   - server:           server source code (nodejs)
 - prototyping:      maily screen design prototyping
 - media:            assest and corresponding production files

+### Version Control Approach
+The project is commited with every significant change.
+Such change may include addition of a significant feature, bug fix or a number of little addition.

 ## Requirements / appication model:
 - Groups